cogent3/cogent3/doc/general.rst

 We are grateful to Chan-Zuckerberg Initiative for funding continued development of ``cogent3``.

 We acknowledge the provision by `Wingware <https://wingware.com>`_ of free licenses for their professional IDE.
 Their commitment, over more than a decade, to supporting our development of Open Source software for science is greatly appreciated.
-(The port of PyCogent to Python 3 was made much easier by using Wing's refactor tools!)
+(The port of ``PyCogent`` to ``cogent3`` was made much easier by using Wing's refactor tools!)

 ********
 Citation